-The Secretary of Health and Human Services has designated two classes of employees at Ames Laboratory for addition to the Special Exposure Cohort (SEC) as authorized under the EEOICPA.
+The Secretary of Health and Human Services has designated three classes of employees at Ames Laboratory for addition to the Special Exposure Cohort (SEC) as authorized under the EEOICPA.

 It is important for the dose reconstructor to note that this site profile document provides internal and external exposures that might coincide with work periods that fall within the SEC periods.
-There are varying types of exposures that can be applicable during the SEC periods, because the SECs are not inclusive of all work areas or processes at Ames Laboratory.
+There are varying types of exposures that can be applicable during the SEC periods, because two of the three SECs are not inclusive of all work areas or processes at Ames Laboratory.
 The dose reconstructor is cautioned to carefully consider the energy employee's work history and the SEC class definitions when performing the dose reconstruction in order to properly identify doses that can and cannot be reconstructed.
 The periods in which doses can and cannot be reconstructed for a particular claim should be identified when writing the Dose Reconstruction Report.
-Do not call the dose reconstruction a "partial reconstruction" unless actual parts of the dose reconstruction cannot be performed due to SEC determinations.
+For dose reconstruction of claims with employment during the first two SECs (see sections 1.3.1 and 1.3.2), do not call the dose reconstruction a "partial reconstruction" unless actual parts of the dose reconstruction cannot be performed due to SEC determinations.
+For the third SEC period (see section 1.3.3), all Ames employees are included, and the dose reconstruction is a "partial reconstruction" by default.
+These designations should be included in the dose reconstruction report.